Diyshift/3D-Printer/Silicone Brush for Decontaminator/README.md

 --- | ---
 M3x50 | 1
 Heat-set Insert | 1
-Silicone Wrist Band | 1
+Silicone Wrist Band | 1 (2 if longer bristles are desired)

 ### Step 1.
 Use the printed cutting guide to form the bristles.
 Print both guides and alternate 3 and 4 bristles segments in the brush holder.